Biden warns Putin of 'severe costs' of Ukraine invasion

 The timing of any possible Russian military action remained a key question.

-However, U.S. officials said anew that Russia’s buildup of firepower near Ukraine has reached the point where it could invade on short notice.
+U.S. officials say Russia’s buildup of firepower near Ukraine has reached the point where it could invade on short notice.

 A Kremlin statement about the Putin-Macron call referred to “provocative speculations about an allegedly planned Russian ‘invasion’ of Ukraine.”
 Russia has consistently denied that it plans military action against its neighbor.